davidsneighbour/kollitsch.dev/content/privacy-policy/index.md

 Once you click, that network may record information about you and your visit to our site.
 It cannot be ruled out that such data will be processed in the United States.

 Initially, this data includes such things as your IP address, the date and time of your visit, and the page visited.
 If you are logged into your user account on that network, however, the network operator might assign the information collected about your visit to our site to your personal account.
-If you interact by clicking Like, Share, etc., this information can be stored your personal user account and possibly posted on the respective network.
+If you interact by clicking Like, Share, and so on, this information can be stored your personal user account and possibly posted on the respective network.
 To prevent this, you need to log out of your social media account before clicking on the graphic.
 The various social media networks also offer settings that you can configure accordingly.

 The following social networks are integrated into our site by linked graphics: